docker/docs/get-started/05_persisting_data.md

     commands (why we have the `&&`).
 The first portion picks a single random number and writes it to `/data.txt`.
 The second command is simply watching a file to keep the container running.

-1. Validate we can see the output by `exec`'ing into the container.
+1. Validate we can see the output by `exec`ing into the container.
 To do so, open the Dashboard and click the first action of the container that is running the `ubuntu` image.

     ![Dashboard open CLI into ubuntu container](images/dashboard-open-cli-ubuntu.png){: style=width:75% }
-{: .text-center }

     You will see a terminal that is running a shell in the ubuntu container.
 Run the following command to see the content of the `/data.txt` file.
 Close this terminal afterwards again.